 Here's a paraphrased example from the book that will show you an example of the fact correction included in it: (There are other facts in some of the blog articles on this website)

-We can read perfectly well that the battle of Armageddon happens in the Book of Revelation.
+We can read perfectly well that the battle of Armageddon happens in Revelation.
 That's a fact.
 However, the location of this battle in Hebrew is "Har-Magedon”.
 'Har' means hill or mountain.
 'Magedon' is a Hebrew word that means multiple generations of people living on the same spot (also called a Tell).
 Obviously Jerusalem fits this critera, not the Valley (that's the opposite of a Mountain or hill) of Megiddo.
 Since in Hebrew the ‘h’ is silent, the Greek rendering became “Armageddon”, mostly due to the unfortunate similarity between the words "Magedon" and "Megiddo".
 Thus the truth here is that the war would actually be fought on a hill or mountain top 'where also our Lord was crucified'.
 Many people have never before questioned why the Lord was crucified on a hill but Armageddon was supposed to happen in the valley nearby.
 Perhaps most people just thought that was close enough, but thankfully again and again the bible is more accurate than we give it credit for.

 Interpretation error creeps into translations.
 Sometimes texts are misinterpreted due to having many English words to choose from.
 That doesn't mean the original text was flawed.
 We're the flawed ones.

 Now it should be clear to you how a story can change when the facts are finally correct.
 Lots of theories still circulate that are related to the battle in Megiddo that shouldn't exist.
 They are fruit from a poisonous tree, to use a legal phrase.

 Setting the facts free means that a new theory is born and it is an eye-popping theory!

 What do you think the complete story will be when the text is finally made clear and the real facts have been revealed?